Pauperformance/pauperformance.github.io/pages/phd_guidelines.md

 That's it.
 The video will automatically appear in the Academy!

-For example, if you want to link a video to the deck `Moggwarts 722.001.AMzobud`, your description will contain:
+For example, if you want to link a video to the deck `Moggwarts 722.001.AMzobud` (option #2), your description will contain:

 ```Pauperformance: Moggwarts 722.001.AMzobud```